bekk/bekk-christmas/post/thecloud/cloud-janitors.md

 ## How to get started

-Well, for us we ended up just creating a set of small FaaS python functions we run on a cron job schedule, since that was the easiest to get going with our existing system.
+Well, for us we ended up just creating a set of small FaaS python functions we run on a cron job schedule, since that was the easiest way to get going with our existing system.
 There is however a bunch of systems out there like the [cloud custodian](<https://cloudcustodian.io/docs/index.html>).

 ## 👋